davidfstr/Crystal-Web-Archiver/README.md

           on the foreground thread correctly.
         * Crashes that occur in wx.Bind() event handlers no longer destabilize the program.
+    * Various errors of the form
+      `wrapped C/C++ object of type X has been deleted` that could be raised while Crystal is closing a project are now handled correctly.

 ### v1.3.0b <small>(July 10, 2022)</small>